 Students interested in becoming licensed should contact the Pennsylvania State Licensing Board to determine the exact requirements for post-degree licensure as a Professional Counselor (LPC) in Pennsylvania.
 Students can contact the American Counseling Association or the National Board of Certified Counselors to access licensure requirements for other states.
 Students also have the opportunity to sit for the National Counselor Examination (NCE) at the end of the MACC program.
 The NCE is one of seven content-based tests approved by the Pennsylvania Licensure Board for Professional Counselors.
 Students completing the MACC program and passing the NCE will have met significant milestones on their pathway toward licensure, which may influence their employment opportunities after graduation.

-Also, students who complete the Master of Arts in Community Counseling graduate program may be eligible for certification as Certified Addiction Counselors and as National Certified Counselors with specialties as Certified Mental Health Counselors and Master Addiction Counselors.
+Also, students who complete the Masters in Community Counseling graduate program may be eligible for certification as Certified Addiction Counselors and as National Certified Counselors with specialties as Certified Mental Health Counselors and Master Addiction Counselors.

 When it comes time to complete your counseling internships, you'll choose among many public and private agencies in Reading, Philadelphia and the surrounding areas.
 You'll gain valuable experience as you network with counseling professionals and cultivate relationships that benefit you after graduation, perhaps even by landing you a job.
 You may even decide to join the growing percentage of our MACC graduates who have chosen to continue their professional development in a doctoral counseling program.

 View the curriculum required for this degree, read about the MACC program in our Graduate Brochure (PDF), learn more about our admission process, or request more information.